uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/graph_cls.rst

 Member functions
 ----------------

-.. cpp:function:: graph(task_group_context& group )
+.. cpp:function:: graph(task_group_context& context )

     Constructs a graph with no nodes.
-If ``group`` is specified, the graph tasks are executed in this group.
+If ``context`` is specified, the graph tasks are executed in this context.
 By default, the graph is executed in a bound context of its own.

 .. cpp:function:: ~graph()